csu-cs/csci-235/docs/integrity.md

 students could arrive at an answer without understanding it.
 The proper purpose of AI use in academics focuses on developing personal problem-solving skills.

-*Before* AI assistance, check with your instructor to determine if it is (1) prohibited, (2) permitted, or (3) required for a given course or assignment.
+*Before* using AI assistance, check with your instructor to determine if it is (1) prohibited, (2) permitted with conditions, or (3) required for a given assignment.

 1. AI use may be **prohibited** to ensure that you have the basic concepts, just as children should be comfortable performing division in mathematics before being allowed to divide using a calculator.

-2. AI use may be **permitted** but not required.
+2. AI use may be **permitted** with conditions.
 Understand the limitations of AI and that you are responsible for the output whether it is AI-generated.
     Be prepared to explain how you used AI to accomplish the task and ensure that you cite it properly.
 Your professor may have specific instructions for